infitwin/WebsitePrototype/playwright-testing/QUICKSTART-AI-WORKFLOW-TESTING.md

 ## Overview
 This guide provides everything needed to cold start the AI Interview Workflow testing environment and continue implementation of the todo list items.

+### What We're Testing
+The AI Interview Workflow is a system where an AI assistant helps users build knowledge graphs through natural conversation.
+Users mention entities (people, organizations, events) and the AI should automatically:
+- Check if they exist in sandbox/production
+- Create or copy them as needed
+- Build relationships between entities
+- All without interrupting the conversation flow

+### What We Found
+Through 5 phases of testing, we discovered the AI is missing critical WebSocket commands, doesn't have entity schemas, and lacks proper system knowledge.
+The comprehensive system prompt we created addresses these gaps.

 ## Key Files to Reference
 - **Todo List**: Check current implementation status with `TodoRead` tool
 - **System Prompt**: `/home/tim/WebsitePrototype/playwright-testing/ai-system-prompt-complete.md`